Our glorious town

 Want to join MGC?

-If you would like to join our community of garden enthusiasts, annual subscription is £10.00 with £1.00 door entrance fee for events.
+If you would like to join our community of garden enthusiasts, annual subscription is £15.00 with free door entrance for events.
 Visitors are welcome to attend certain events for £3.00 entry fee.

 Please go to our Contact page, complete the form and let us know you would like to join.
 We will get back to you with more information.